SAP-docs/preview.developer.concur.com/src/api-reference/callouts/request-validation.markdown

 In the next step, the application connector will update the Request with the validation results.

-##  <a name="update-request-workflow"></a>Step 5 - Update the Request Workflow
+##  <a name="update-request-workflow"></a>Update the Request Workflow

 Once the Request has been validated, the application connector is ready to update its workflow.
 If the Request passed validation, it should be approved, and will then travel forward in its workflow.
 If the Request did not pass validation, it should be sent back to the employee, which moves it to the beginning of the workflow.

 The full Request details include an element named **WorkflowStepURL**.
 The application connector posts the workflow action (Approve or Send Back to Employee) to this url, using the same OAuth access token in the header.

-SAP Concur responds with a success or failure status, and provides additional information for failures.
+We respond with a success or failure status, and provides additional information for failures.

-The application connector has now completed the process of validating a Request, from the initial notification that a Request was submitted, to the request updating the Request workflow in SAP Concur with the validation results.
+The application connector has now completed the process of validating a Request, from the initial notification that a Request was submitted, to the request updating the Request workflow in the SAP Concur platform with the validation results.